deepin-community/fastfetch/README.md

 ### Linux

-Some distros packaged an outdated fastfetch version.
-Older version receive no support, so please try always to use the latest version.
+Some distros package an outdated fastfetch version.
+Older versions receive no support, so please try always to use the latest version.

 * Ubuntu: [`ppa:zhangsongcui3371/fastfetch`](https://launchpad.net/~zhangsongcui3371/+archive/ubuntu/fastfetch) (for Ubuntu 22.04 or newer)
 * Debian: `apt install fastfetch` (for Debian 13 or newer)